 Still have an issue with shipping

 Calculation of shipping rates depends on many options.
-Generally, in Ecwid admin area, shipping can be set up in the Shipping, Delivery, and Pickup section and in individual product pages (Tax and Shipping tab).
+Generally, in Ecwid admin area, shipping can be set up in the Shipping, Delivery, and Pickup section and in individual product pages (Shipping & Pickup tab).

 If you've checked the shipping settings in your Ecwid admin and still have issues with shipping, send us the following information for troubleshooting: